boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Filtering data

-You can filter the data to be displayed in combo chart by using filter.
-For more details, refer to [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/)
+You can filter the data to be displayed in the combo chart by using the filter.
+For more details, refer to the [filter](/visualizing-data/working-with-widgets/configuring-widget-filters/)

 ![Combo-chart Value filter settings](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/filter-option.png)

 #### Formatting data

-You can format the data to be displayed in the combo chart by using format option.
+You can format the data to be displayed in the combo chart by using the format option.
 For more details, refer to [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/)

 ![Combo-chart Primary value formatting](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/format-option.png)

 #### Removing Fields

-To remove the added value fields click highlighted button.
+To remove the added value fields, click the highlighted button.

 ![Combo-chart secondary Value formatting](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/removebutton.png)